 One of the more common types of premises liability claims is an Atlanta slip and fall accident.
 Businesses are required to keep their aisles tidy, entryways clean, and checkout lines safe.
 When store employees fail to provide a hazard-free environment and a customer is injured as a result, the business can be held accountable for medical bills and the pain and suffering of the victim.

-If you have ever walked down the aisles of any local drugstore or supermarket, you are likely aware of the potential for hazards and risk.
+If you have ever walked down the aisles of any local drugstore or supermarket, you are likely aware of the potential for hazards and risks.
 From broken jars to unstable display cases, the sheer volume of the inventory in these stores lends itself to potential hazards.
 Call us if you have suffered a slip and fall at one of the following stores in the Atlanta area:

 We have handled slip and fall cases against these stores and others and are well prepared to take your case.